Aviva, My Love: Plot

-Aviva Cohen (Asi Levi) is a cook in a hotel in Tiberias, where her dream to be a writer has been suppressed for years.
+Aviva Cohen (Asi Levi) works as a cook in a hotel in Tiberias, but she has dreamed for years of being a writer.
 She draws ideas for her stories from her life.
-She carries a small notebook where at every opportunity she writes about small events that happen to her and she later weaves these events into her stories.
-With the help of her sister Anita (Rotem Abuhav), who lives next door, Aviva goes to Oded Zer (Shashon Gabai), a well-known writer who lives in Tel Aviv, a writer who reads her works and promises to help Aviva achieve her dream to be a writer.
-The path to achieving her dreams was influenced by Aviva's family life- her unemployed husband- Muni (Dror Kern), three teenage children- Osherat (Dana Ivegi), a soldier, Alon (Itay Turgeman), and Ofek (Dekel Eden), her troubled mother, Violet (Lavna Finkelstein), and her sister Anita.
+She carries a small notebook and at every opportunity she records small events that happen to her and she later weaves them into her stories.
+With the help of her sister Anita, who lives next door, Aviva goes to Oded Zer (Sasson Gabai), a well-known writer living in Tel Aviv, who reads her works and promises to help her achieve her dream.
+The path to achieving her dreams is influenced by Aviva's life with her unemployed husband, Muni, her three teenage children: Osherat (Dana Ivgy) who is a soldier, Alon, and Ofek; her troubled mother, Violet, and her sister Anita.

-In her difficult financial situation, Oded Zer offers her a deal whose effects on her life she doesn't really understand.
-But at the same time the owner of the restaurant in the hotel also offers her to return to her job as a cook.
+In a difficult financial situation, Zer offers her a deal whose effects on her life she doesn't really understand.
+At the same time the owner of the hotel restaurant also offers to rehire her as a cook.
 However, her sister, Anita, intervenes in her life, until the point where Aviva accidentally witnesses her husband Muni cheating on her with Anita, which hurts Aviva deeply.
 Everybody around her worries about Anita, because she left her works with the writer, who is about to go abroad.
 Aviva must make decisions which are better for her: the money or the artistic work.